pixie-io/docs.px.dev/content/en/01-about-pixie/06-troubleshooting.md

 When Pixie is first deployed, you can expect to see an increase in memory utilization over time.
 This is because the temporary data store will go from storing 0B of data to reaching its cap of 1.25G of data (in the default deployment).
 Once this cap is hit, old data is expired and the memory utilization shouldn’t increase anymore.

 Pixie has a minimum 1GiB memory requirement per node.
 The default deployment is 2GiB of memory.
 To learn how to configure Pixie's memory usage, see the [deploy options](/reference/admin/deploy-options/#configuring-pixie's-memory-usage).

+### Why is Pixie oomkilling?

+This happens when Pixie is using more memory than the limit.
+Try [increasing the limit](/reference/admin/deploy-options/#configuring-pixie's-memory-usage-setting-the-memory-limit), or [reducing the amount of data stored](/reference/admin/deploy-options/#configuring-pixie's-memory-usage-setting-the-data-table-storage-memory-limit) in the table store.
+The amount of memory needed for Pixie depends on the application, but a minimum of [1Gi](/installing-pixie/requirements/#memory) is required.

 ### Troubleshooting Pixie tracepoint scripts